npatel149/enodo-fullstack-challenge/README.md

 ## Challenge

-Front-end and backend to allow users to search, select, or unselect properties from the DB.
+- [x] Front-end and backend to allow users to search, select, or unselect properties from the DB.

 ## Requirements
-- Build frontend with Element.js and Vue.js
+- [x] Build frontend with Element.js and Vue.js
-- Create DB from data in excel file (suggestion: Sqlite)
+- [x] Create DB from data in excel file (suggestion: Sqlite)
-- Create API to interact with database (suggestion: falcon, flask, express...)
+- [x] Create API to interact with database (suggestion: falcon, flask, express...)
+- [x] :sunglasses: Increase User Experiance, Implemeted Extra feature :sassy_man: :point_right: Input field without autocomple. which is easy to edit for any user.
-- Input field with [autocomplete](https://element.eleme.io/#/en-US/component/input#autocomplete), displaying the properties from the DB through the API.
+- [x] Input field with [autocomplete](https://element.eleme.io/#/en-US/component/input#autocomplete), displaying the properties from the DB through the API.
-  - On Selection of search result, save as "Selected" to DB.
+  - [x] On Selection of search result, save as "Selected" to DB.
+  - [x] :sunglasses: Increase User Experiance, Implemeted Extra feature :sassy_man: :point_right:Easy route to `PropertyDetialPage` and "Select/Selected" action from there too.
+  - [x] :star_struck: Increase User Attraction :sassy_man: :point_right: Used robots images as placeholders of propertyImages on each propertyCard.
-- Table Showing selected properties:
+- [x] Table Showing selected properties:
-  - Column 1: Full Address
+  - [x] Column 1: Full Address
-  - Column 2: Class Description
+  - [x] Column 2: Class Description
-  - Column 3: Delete button
+  - [x] Column 3: Delete button
+  - [x] :sunglasses: Increase User Experiance, Implemeted Extra feature :sassy_man: :point_right: Added Details button.
-- Include a delete button to unselect property from DB.
+- [x] Include a delete button to unselect property from DB.
-- Add a test to your implementation.
+- [ ] Add a test to your implementation.
-- Include a Readme on how to run your solution.
+- [X] Include a Readme on how to run your solution.